misicnenad/data-structures-and-algorithms/README.md

 ## Acknowledgments

-* Big thanks to [Andrei Neagoie](https://github.com/aneagoie/) for creating the course!
+* Big thanks to [aneagoie](https://github.com/aneagoie/) for creating the Udemy course!
 * The course can be found [here](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms/)
+* Hat tip to [PurpleBooth](https://gist.github.com/PurpleBooth) for the README.md and CONTRIBUTING.md templates